-POSSIBLE PATHWAY YEAR 10 LEGAL STUDIES, GLOBAL POLITICS, SOCIOLOGY YEAR 11 LEGAL STUDIES, AUSTRALIAN & GLOBAL POLITICS, SOCIOLOGY YEAR 12 LEGAL STUDIES, GLOBAL POLITICS, SOCIOLOGY
+POSSIBLE PATHWAY

+YEAR 11 LEGAL STUDIES, SOCIOLOGY UNITS 1 & 2

+YEAR 12 LEGAL STUDIES, SOCIOLOGY UNITS 3 & 4

 Why choose this subject?
-If you are interested in learning about the rights and responsibilities of people, the governing powers which shape the society we live in, and enjoy relating your studies to real-life scenarios.
+If you are interested in learning about the rights and responsibilities of people, the governing powers which shape the society we live in and enjoy relating your studies to real-life scenarios.

-SOCIOLOGY
+INTRODUCTION TO SOCIOLOGY

 Sociology explores the way that society has changed over time.
-In Year 10, students will examine pop culture such as music, film, sport, television and fashion, and the way that they have impacted and shaped today's Australian society.
-How have these songs, television shows and trends influenced our youth and the way that they think and behave?
-Students also learn about the concept of social change and examine how different groups in society come together to try and create a shift in peoples' thoughts and behaviours when it comes to protecting the environment, animals and other humans.
+In Year 10, students examine pop culture such as music, film, sport, television and fashion, and the way that they have impacted and shaped today's Australian society.
+How have these songs, television shows and trends influenced youth and the way young people think and behave?

+Students also learn about the concept of social change and examine how different groups in society come together to try and create a shift in peoples' thoughts and behaviours when it comes to protecting the environment, animals, and other humans.
 How can a protest song change the way people think?

-Introduction to Sociology Popular Culture Understanding the concept of sociology Examining how research is conducted in sociology in order to identify patterns and trends Explaining the importance of using a sociological imagination in order to think about issues from multiple points of view Examining a range of factors that have shaped Australian culture since WWII Analysing the way that music, film, television and sport have contributed to the way that Australians think and behave Evaluating the influence of Australian music and film on the stereotypes held about Australians Culture and Ethnicity The Environment Movement Understanding the difference between culture, ethnicity, race and nationality Identifying examples of culture that represents different ethnic groups Evaluating the importance of celebrating multiculturalism and diversity in Australian society Understanding the purpose of social movements and their use of power to achieve their aims of protecting the environment Analysing the influence of protest songs on being able to create change in society Investigating the government's contribution to protecting our environment
+Introduction to Sociology Popular Culture Understanding the concept of Sociology.
+Examining how research is conducted in sociology in order to identify patterns and trends.
+Explaining the importance of using a sociological imagination in order to think about issues from multiple points of view.
+Examining a range of factors that have shaped Australian culture since WWII.
+Analysing the way that music, film, television and sport have contributed to the way that Australians think and behave.
+Evaluating the influence of Australian music and film on the stereotypes held about Australians.
+Culture and Ethnicity The Environment Movement Understanding the difference between culture, ethnicity, race and nationality.
+Identifying examples of culture that represents different ethnic groups.
+Evaluating the importance of celebrating multiculturalism and diversity in Australian society.
+Understanding the purpose of social movements and their use of power to achieve their aims of protecting the environment.
+Analysing the influence of protest songs on being able to create change in society.
+Investigating the government's contribution to protecting our environment.

 Research investigations and interviews, analysing articles, images, documentaries, songs, tables and graphs, class discussions, providing arguments for and against and issue by locating appropriate evidence.

-Learning tasks may include: tests, representation analysis, research reports, extended responses and an exam.
+Learning tasks may include short answer response tests, representation analysis, research reports, extended responses and an exam.

-Reading, effective summarising and note-taking, ability to discuss issues from multiple view-points, ability to develop written structured extended responses, using evidence from research and interviews.
+Reading, effective summarising and note taking, ability to discuss issues from multiple viewpoints, ability to develop written structured extended responses, using evidence from research and interviews.